 The targeted occupation list also includes some entry-level Healthcare and Construction/Trade/Transportation occupations that may not require formal education or a high school diploma/GED to obtain employment.
 WFSCA has identified these occupations as preferred for youth and lower skilled adults who are entering a career pathway that will eventually lead to higher wage, higher skill employment.
 Conversely, WFSCA also included several Information Technology occupations that require a bachelor’s degree.
 WFSCA recognizes that some clients, such as dislocated workers, may have bachelor’s degrees and may be eligible for training to enter employment in these fields.

 Finally, WFSCA will continue to include as targeted occupations several office support careers that fall into the Professional and Business Services industry.
 WFSCA determined that these occupations support a variety of businesses in other industries, such as Information, Healthcare and Skilled Trades, and will continue to be in demand as other industries grow.
 In addition, these Professional and Business Services occupations have historically provided clients with strong employment prospects.

+WFSCA made changes to the Target Occupation list effective Jan.
+1, 2022, our board removed one occupation Civil Engineering Technologists and Technician (17-3022).
+We also added a broader manufacturing targeted occupation (51-0000 Production Occupations) limited to include: Machinists (51-4042) and Inspectors, Sorters, Samplers, and Weighers (51-9061).
+We also added Insurance Sales Agents (41-3021) and Marketing Research Analysts and Marketing Specialists (13-1161).

+Capital Area has created a market analysis criterion to determine in-demand occupations for our region.
+The criteria requires that an in-demand occupation meets the following criteria:

+Current job postings (Labor Insight) = or >45

+Projected Job Openings 2018-2028 (TWC) = or >50

+Self-sufficient wages = above FPIL (200%)

+Required education = more than a high school diploma but less than a 4-year degree (can include long-term on-the-job training, such as apprenticeships or postsecondary, some college, no degree, and/or associates degree)

+Focus industries – Goal of 90% of the targeted occupations are in tech, healthcare, skilled trades and manufacturing.

+Local training outcomes – Compare graduation outcomes

+Local wisdom – Employers and/or industry association provide feedback based on the demand of the occupation in the region.

-Workforce Solutions Capital Area Targeted Occupations
+Workforce Solutions Capital Area Targeted Occupations – Effective Jan.
+1, 2022Workforce Solutions Capital Area Targeted Occupations

-Effective October 1, 2020